laffan/simple-tileset-generator/README.md

 # Simple Tileset Generator

-A bare-bones tileset generator courtesy (for the most part) of ChatGPT.
+A bare-bones tileset generator.

+## Credits

+Designed by me, coded by ChatGPT